-Without a good mouthguard, you might end up suffering from mouth trauma, biting your tongue or even losing some of your teeth.
-Cases of boxing athletes suffering from tissue damage or their teeth getting chipped are quite common nowadays.
+Without a good mouthguard, you might end up suffering from mouth injuries, biting your tongue or even losing teeth.
+Cases of boxers suffering from tissue damage or their teeth getting chipped are unfortunately quite common.

-You see, boxing is a combat sport that involves a lot of physical duels and punches.
-It does not really matter whether you are experienced or just training, all it takes is a single blow to knock out your teeth.
+You see, boxing, just like MMA (which you also require a mouthguard for), is a combat sport that involves a lot of physical duels and punches.
+It doesn’t really matter whether you are prepraing for a big bout or just sparring, all it takes is a single blow to inflict damage.

 Benefits of Wearing a Mouthguard while boxing

-Mouthguards protect your teeth and tissues from damage; during a fight or training, you might fall or receive a blow that causes you to bit your lip.
-Damaged tissues may take ages to heal thus affecting your performance.
+Mouthguards protect your teeth and gums from damage – during a fight or sparring, you might fall or receive a blow that causes you to bit your lip, or worse, damage your teeth directly.
+Unforatenly mouth injuries can sometimes take a long time to heal, affecting your performance in the long run.
 Worst case scenario?
 You could bite your tongue so severely that it might need stitching.
 A mouthguard could save you all this pain.

-Saves money; mouth traumas not only causes unbearable physical pain but also a lot of money.
+Saves money – mouth injuries not only causes unbearable physical pain but also a lot of money.
 Those trips to the dentist can be pretty expensive.

 In the United States alone, around $500 million is spent on dental injuries annually.
 While the initial cost of purchasing a mouthguard might seem a little bit hyped to most folks, it is a cheaper option in the long run as compared to replacing all your teeth.
 In fact, some of the best over the counter boxing mouthguards are fairly cheap.

 Boil and bite or Custom made?
-Which is the best?
+Which is the best mouth guard for boxing?